CraftomeCJ/JAVA-Assessment---StudentGen-project/README.md

 ### What did I like about this project?
 After 3 days of heavy reviewing and studying the code, I realized I don't understand JAVA at all.

-This assessment give me a good shake-up on how much knowledge I lack, even with the help of our lecture, Jean.
-This pushed me to pick up another full time JAVA course to master it as my major programming language before any other, in order to journey into Data Science space.
+This assessment give me a good shake-up on how much knowledge I lack, even with the help of our lecturer, Jean.
+This actually motivated and pushed me to pick up another full time JAVA course to master it as my major programming language before any other, in order to journey into Data Science space.

 ### What did I struggle with in this project?